-A sample of 7,759 nurses, both RN and LVN, were invited to participate in a 20-question survey that included questions related to how frequently a nurse experienced violence in the workplace over the past 12 months and over the course of their career, information on the most recent violent event perpetrated against them, and how they rate their current employer in terms of safety and effectiveness at managing and preventing workplace violence.
+A sample of 7,759 nurses, both RN and LVN, were invited to participate in a 20-question survey that included questions related to the following:

+- How frequently a nurse experienced violence in the workplace over the past 12 months - How frequently a nurse experienced violence in the workplace over the course of his or her career; - Information on the most recent violent event perpetrated against him or her; and - How the nurse rates their current employer in terms of safety and effectiveness at managing and preventing workplace violence.

 Facility types were collapsed into five categories, including hospitals, freestanding emergency medical care (FEC) facilities, nursing facilities, home health agencies (HHA), and other facilities.
 Table 1 in Appendix A describes the sample of nurses surveyed as well as the breakdown of respondents.
 Table 2 below includes the response rates by facility and nurse type.